Pushkrajk22/VinimaiReplit/replit.md

 - **Verified Build Process**: Confirmed Vite build completes successfully with CSS generation
 - **Tested API Endpoints**: Verified all endpoints return proper status codes
 - **Database Connection**: Confirmed PostgreSQL database is accessible and ready
+- **Fixed JWT_SECRET Deployment Issue**: Updated error handling to prevent crash loops when JWT_SECRET is missing in production

 ### Payment System Update (Previous Session)
 - **Replaced Stripe with Razorpay**: Updated payment integration to use Razorpay, which is more suitable for Indian customers